Q. What kind of equipment do you use?

 Q. How do we receive our photos?

-A. All of my collections include a custom online gallery to view and share your images, unlimited download of the digital files in JPEG form at 3 different sizes (including full resolution), and print release to order prints if you like.
+A. All of my collections include a custom online gallery to view and share your images, unlimited download of the digital files in JPEG form at 2 different sizes (high resolution + sized for web use), and print release to order prints.
 The majority of the photos are color with some black & whites mixed in.
 I will use my discretion to decide which ones work better in black & white.

 Q. How many photos will we receive?